Cryogenics in Quantum Computing

 3. Reducing Noise

-Quantum systems are very susceptible to noise, which can cause errors in computations.
+Quantum systems are highly susceptible to noise, which can lead to errors in computations.
 This noise comes from various sources, including electromagnetic radiation and thermal agitation.
-Cryogenic environments reduce thermal noise, which is one of the largest sources of disturbance in quantum systems.
+Cryogenic environments reduce thermal noise, one of the most significant sources of disturbance in cryogenic quantum computing systems.
 This allows for more accurate and stable quantum computations.

 4. Cooling the Quantum Processor